Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Protocol

-If the budget is enough to answer the query,~$\mech$ also computes~$\answer$; otherwise, it returns~$\bot$.
+If the budget is enough to answer the query,~$\mech$ computes~$\answer$; otherwise, it returns~$\bot$.
 Answering the query should be done without observable side channels as otherwise information can be leaked if the TEE is interrupted and budget is not updated.
-For example, if answer length differs depending on the dataset (\eg queries beyond average or count as considered in the experiments), the answer needs to be padded to the length of the longest possible answer.
+For example, if answer length differs depending on the dataset, the answer needs to be padded to the length of the longest possible answer.

 If the query can be answered without exceeding the budget, TEE sets new budget to~$\budget - \epsilon$.
 Otherwise, budget stays the same.
-Regardless of the query output, TEE updates the state with an incremented state counter, updated budget, last query and the answer.
+Regardless of the query output, TEE updates the state with an incremented state counter, the budget, last query and the answer.
 It encrypts the state and stores it in the storage, before requesting SCM to update the digest.
-If SCM can update the state digest (\ie SCM's last state identifier is one smaller than what TEE is trying to update it with), the TEE sends the answer to the analyst and waits for further queries.
+If SCM can update the state digest (\ie SCM's last state identifier is one smaller than what TEE is trying to update it with) and SCM's reply is fresh (\ie it is signed with TEE's freshly generated nonce), the TEE sends the answer to the analyst and waits for further queries.
 If the state at SCM cannot be updated, TEE aborts as its current state is out of sync with~SCM.